Agent Skills: Git Workflows - Git Development Orchestrator

 Workspace Setup Complete

-• ✅ Worktree created in correct directory (.worktrees/ or user-specified)
+• If a worktree was selected, it was created in the correct directory (.worktrees/ or user-specified)

 Commit Complete